 Les Hay Babies are the regeneration of their Acadian culture; they make us travel with their songs strewn with old words and current images.
 The three young women hailing from New Brunswick will make you feel the familiarity and warmth of their little corner of the country.

-After the release of their bilingual EP Folio, in 2012, the Hay Babies were touring extensively, a period during which the first notes of their debut record could be heard.
-Mon Homesick Heart (2014, Simone Records), is an indie -folk-country album full of sincerity that came to be with a little help from some great collaborators: François Lafontaine and Mathieu Parisien (Karkwa), Joe Grass and Mishka Stein (Patrick Watson) as well as José Major (Marie-Pierre Arthur) and Mico Roy (Les Hôtesses d’Hilaire).
+After the release of the bilingual Folio, in 2012, Les Hay Babies devoted themselves to successive tours, which in term led them to releasing the albumMy Homesick Heart in 2014 on Simone Records.
+A sincere indie -folk-country album put together with precious collaborators such as François Lafontaine and Mathieu Parisien (Karkwa), Joe Grass and Mishka Stein (Patrick Watson), José Major (Marie-Pierre Arthur) and Mico Roy (Les Hôtesses of Hilaire).